colmtroy/woo-product-image-gallery-options/readme.txt

 Tags: woocommerce, gallery
 Requires at least: 4.7
 Tested up to: 4.7.3
-Stable tag: 1.0.0
+Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add attractive social sharing icons for Facebook, Twitter, Pinterest and Email to your product pages.
+Switch on/off WooCommerce 3.0+ Product Image Gallery options on a per product basis.

 == Description ==

 Switch on/off WooCommerce 3.0+ Product Image Gallery options on a per product basis.
+WooCommerce 3.0+ added a series of new (awesome!) product image gallery options.
+But right now, these options are activated for all products.
+This plugin lets you show/hide the new WooCommerce Product Image Gallery options on individual products by adding 3 new check boxes to your Edit Product screen.

 == Installation ==